Liar's Moon

-Liar's Moon is a 1982 film directed by David Fisher and starring Matt Dillon, Cindy Fisher, Yvonne DeCarlo, and Hoyt Axton.
+Liar's Moon is a 1981 film directed by David Fisher and starring Matt Dillon, Cindy Fisher, Yvonne De Carlo, and Hoyt Axton.
 It tells the story of two star-crossed lovers in 1940s Texas—a working-class teen and the banker's daughter who elope to much strife.
 Texas band Asleep At The Wheel provided multiple songs for the film.

 Synopsis

 In 1940s east Texas, Jack Duncan, a high school graduate from a blue-collar family, falls in love with Ginny Peterson, who has just returned to town from four years of boarding school.
 Ginny's father Alex is the town's wealthy banker and was formerly high school sweethearts with Jack's mother, Babs.
 However, Alex strenuously objects to Ginny's relationship with Jack.
 At the end of the summer, Jack and Ginny elope in Louisiana—where 17-year-olds can marry without their parents' permission.
 Jack gets a job in the oil fields while Ginny earns money for household work in the boarding house they now live in.

 Alex hires private eye Ray Logan to find the couple.
 Meanwhile, Ginny learns she is pregnant.
 Before she can tell Jack, her doctor contacts her previous physician in Texas and reveals that she and Jack share the same father.
 Upon hearing this upsetting news, Ginny asks Lora Mae Bouvier, a resident in the boarding house who works as a prostitute, to direct her to a midwife who provides illegal abortions.

 While Ginny goes to find the provider, the doctor gets an update from Texas that the couple aren’t actually related as Jack’s mother had his birth records changed out of spite when Ginny’s dad dumped her.
 Ginny goes ahead with the back-alley procedure, which goes badly and results in complications.
 Jack manages to find Ginny and she is taken to a hospital.
-Jack enters the hospital room, where Ginny tells him, "I bet there's a liar's moon out tonight", and the film ends with her survival implied.
+Jack enters the hospital room, where Ginny tells him, "I bet there's a lover's moon out tonight", and the film ends with her survival implied.